Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/step1/text.md

 ## Setup Backend API

-Now we will setup & start the backend API using following steps
+Now we will setup & start the backend API, we have setup an empty virtual environment for you already and activated it so we continue on with the following steps

+1. **Installing dependencies** <br/>
+The dependencies such as Flask and Prisma needs to be installed.
+In this project we chose Prisma as an ORM to handle the the communication with the database to simplify the operations.
+	-  `pip install -r requirements.txt`{{exec}}

-1. **Starting docker Scripts:** <br/>
+2. **Starting docker Scripts:** <br/>
 These scripts are used to start a PostgreSQL and a Redis container that are used by the backend API
     - `scripts/init_postgresql.sh`{{exec}}
     - `scripts/init_redis.sh`{{exec}}

-2. **Installing dependencies** <br/>
-The dependencies such as Flask and Prisma needs to be installed.
-In this project we chose Prisma as an ORM to handle the the communication with the database to simplify the operations.
-    -  `pip install -r requirements.txt`{{exec}}

 3. **Setting up data model from Prisma schema** <br/>
 Prisma it supports migrations which allows using a single command to setup the entire PostgreSQL database when it comes to creating the tables and columns.